hengshuaiyao/HengshuaiYao.github.io/README.md

 - [LMS-2: towards an algorithm that is as cheap as LMS and almost as efficient as RLS](papers/lms2.pdf).
 Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 The Forty-eighth IEEE Control and Decision Conference (CDC), Shanghai, China.
 December 2009.

 - [Temporal difference learning by direct preconditioning](papers/direct_preconditioning.pdf).
 Yao, H., Bhatnagar, S., and Szepesvari, Cs.
 Multidisciplinary Symposium on Reinforcement Learning (MSRL), Montreal, Canada.
 June 2009.
-I appreciate the citation from [this paper: Quasi Newton Temporal Difference Learning](http://proceedings.mlr.press/v39/givchi14.pdf).
+I appreciate the citation from [this paper: Quasi Newton Temporal Difference Learning](http://proceedings.mlr.press/v39/givchi14.pdf) and the [TDprop paper](https://arxiv.org/pdf/2007.02786.pdf).

 - [Preconditioned temporal difference learning](papers/ptd.pdf).
 Yao, H., and Liu, Z-Q. ICML, Helsinki, Finland.
 June 2008.
 I appreciate the four reviewers (who all acceptted in the first review round) and all the reviewers who had spent their time reading this paper and given valuable feedbacks.